hitesh-gupta-2111/FIR-Management-System/README.md

 	Phone number
 	Aadhar number

-    8. Suspects
+    8. Suspects:
 	Case Id*(registration)
 	First Name
 	Last Name
 	Address
 	Phone number

-    9. Witness
+    9. Witness:
 	Case Id*(registration)
 	First Name
 	Last Name
 	Address
 	Phone number

-    10. Evidence
+    10. Evidence:
 	Case Id*(registration)
 	Case box number
 	Evidence type

 	Triggers:
 	1 .
 Insert into “victim” after insert into “registration” (Aadhar number in registration is updated using cascade) 2 .
 Insert into “Case Incharge” first after addtion of a row into registraiton and then after case incharge appointed of a case 	      id in “status” changes to yes
 	3 .  insert row into “crime” after insert into “registration” 4 .  insert into “criminal” after completed in “status” changes to yes 5 .  insert into “status” only case id after insert into registration and by default all attributes are set to “NO” initially